SKrotkih/SimpleOrganizer/README.md

 The Project is in progress.
 In future:
-- add or remove icons and categories
+- edit the preferences set for the icons and categories
 - make login (at present default user and password are used for login to the backend (parse.com server)).
-- will be able to add events to the Reminder app
 - the local database will be on the iCloud.

 ## Requirements